livecode/livecode/docs/notes/bugfix-21500.md

-# Fix crash when moving a group before calling quit
+# Fix crash when ungrouping a group before calling quit